 Innovate grants (£19,001 to £50,000)

-Stage 1 – Innovate applications are to be submitted by applicants using the online form accessed on this webpage (see left hand column).
+Stage 1 – Innovate applications are submitted by applicants using the online form accessed on this webpage (see left hand column).

-Stage 2 – Chosen proposals selected by a Stage 1 Panel will be invited to provide further information including a Project Plan and a Budget and Activity Plan.
+Stage 2 – Chosen proposals selected by a Stage 1 Panel will be invited to provide further information including a project plan, budget and activity plan.
 Applicants will then be invited to a Stage 2 Panel where applications will be assessed and applicants will be required to give a short presentation about their project.
 Recommendations on grants from the Stage 2 Panel will then go to an elected member committee for final consideration.

-You can view and download the stage 2 Innovate application documentation on Cambridgeshire Insight.
+You can view and download the stage 2 Innovate application templates on Cambridgeshire Insight.